 - 6. Nothing in this Code of Conduct shall be construed to infringe on any right provided to students pursuant to the federal Individuals with Disabilities Education Act (IDEA), Section 504 of the Federal Rehabilitation Act of 1973, or the federal Americans with Disabilities Act (ADA) of 1990. - 7.
-ALTERNATIVE SCHOOL: If a student is in violation of the Student Code of Conduct and found guilty by official student disciplinary hearing action, the student may receive a disciplinary response inclusive of long-term suspension or expulsion.
-A student who is long-term suspended or expelled beyond ten (10) school days, may be provided the option to attend alternative school during the discipline if they enroll within 10 school days of the date of the hearing decision or hearing waiver.
+ALTERNATIVE SCHOOL: If a student is in violation of the Student Code of Conduct and found guilty by official student disciplinary hearing action, the student may receive a disciplinary response inclusive of long-term suspension, expulsion, or assignment to the alternative school.
+Unless otherwise specified, a student assigned to the alternative school may attend the alternative school or inquire about enrollment into the virtual alternative school programming.

 Students who attend the alternative school may do so pursuant to behavioral, academic and attendance conditions.
 If the student violates the conditions, he/she may forfeit the opportunity to attend the alternative school.
-The student may also receive further discipline, in addition to the reinstatement of his/her expulsion or long-term suspension.
+The student may also receive additional discipline, included but not limited to long-term suspension or expulsion.
+If a student is long-term suspended or expelled after being permitted to attend the alternative school, he/she may be given an opportunity to continue his/her academic studies during the ordered duration of discipline via the Forrest Hill Academy Online Program (FHAOP).

-- 8. CLUBS AND ORGANIZATIONS: The names of student clubs and organizations, the mission or purpose of such clubs or organizations, the names of the club's or organization's contacts or faculty advisors, and a description of past or planned activities will be available in school-provided information and/or on school websites for each school.
-This information is updated periodically throughout the year. - 9.
-CHRONIC DISCIPLINARY PROBLEM STUDENTS: A "chronic disciplinary problem student" is defined by law as a student who exhibits a pattern of behavioral characteristics which interfere with the learning process of students around him or her and which are likely to recur.
+8. CLUBS AND ORGANIZATIONS: The names of student clubs and organizations, the mission or purpose of such clubs or organizations, the names of the club's or organization's contacts or faculty advisors, and a description of past or planned activities will be available in school-provided information and/or on school websites for each school.
+This information is updated periodically throughout the year.

+9. CHRONIC DISCIPLINARY PROBLEM STUDENTS: A "chronic disciplinary problem student" is defined by law as a student who exhibits a pattern of behavioral characteristics which interfere with the learning process of students around him or her and which are likely to recur.
 Any time a teacher or principal identifies a student as a chronic disciplinary problem student, the principal shall inform the parent or guardian of the student's disciplinary problem.
-Notification should be by either firstclass mail or certified mail with return receipt requested and telephone call.
+Notification should be by either first-class mail or certified mail with return receipt requested and telephone call.